chjj/termcoin/README.md

 to have all the capabilities of a full wallet, but that would require, for example, linking to to berkeley db to parse the wallet.dat.
 I wanted to write this entirely in node.

+## Contribution and License Agreement

+If you contribute code to this project, you are implicitly allowing your code to be distributed under the MIT license.
+You are also implicitly verifying that all code is your original work. `</legalese>`

+## License

+Copyright (c) 2014, Christopher Jeffrey.
+(MIT License)

+See LICENSE for more info.